If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • Please add photos for Tobakaido/Redfurt/Ninko.

-Tomodachi Life is one of those games with an incredibly absurd amount of regional differences.
+Tomodachi Life is one of those games with an abnormally large amount of regional differences in order to appeal to several regions the game is released in.
 That, alongside the random nature of the game and the niche status of its appeal, resulted in a lack of documentation on said differences.
 Outside of revisions, the game is known to have 4 regional variants:

 • The original Japanese version.